Mechanacor3/TaleCraft/backend/README.md

-# YouTube Story Creator Backend
+# ShortVideo Story Creator Backend

-This repository contains the backend for the YouTube Story Creator application, an interactive platform powered by OpenAI technologies that helps users generate engaging stories for short YouTube videos.
+This repository contains the backend for the ShortVideo Story Creator application, an interactive platform powered by OpenAI technologies that helps users generate engaging stories for short videos.

 ## Project Structure

 ```
-youtube-story-creator-backend
+shortvideo-story-creator-backend
 ├── src
 │   ├── agents                # Contains agent classes for story generation, image creation, script alignment, TTS, and video assembly.
 │   ├── audio_processing      # Contains classes and utilities for speech-to-text and text-to-speech processing.